 These are the high-quality ingredients I am referring to:

 - Grass Fed Beef Short Ribs.
 I can’t stress this enough, organic grass-fed beef tastes so much better and always makes an amazing broth.
+But buy the best you can afford!
+Support your local butcher and ask where their meat comes from.
+Make your money work for you.
+Butchers often have suggestions and can direct you to a similar product for the recipe you’re making.

 - Organic chicken bouillon cubes.
 The organic part is very important, make sure that you read the ingredients, there should be no MSG in the cubes.